 Frontpoint’s security professionals are experts in their field, but sometimes it's useful to engage a less conventional resource.
 And who better than a burglar to teach you about protecting your home from theft?
 KSAT, a San Antonio news station, interviewed a former thief who dished professional burglar secrets, including how he would disable a home alarm from the outside.

 KSAT reported, “He was a thief for over a decade, robbing houses for a quick payday.
 His first name is Mark, and he doesn’t want his last name known.
 Mark said he’s probably broken into more than 100 houses.”

 The news station chose a random house and tasked Mark with figuring out “exactly how he would rob the home and show what the homeowner is doing right—and doing wrong.”

 Next, Mark set out to disable the home’s security system.
-Since the family was using a traditional alarm system, which relies on a phone line, Mark explained that he would disable an alarm system like this by simply cutting the wire, rendering the system useless.
+Since the family was using a traditional alarm system that relies on a phone line, Mark explained that he would disable it by simply cutting the wire, rendering the system useless.